 Some authors and valuation practitioners describe an alternative approach.
 They propose using quantitative techniques to control for the impact on valuation ratios of observed differences between assets.
 One such technique we have already mentioned is regression analysis.
 Suppose that a PE multiple based on historical earnings is used.
 This ratio measures the price (in terms of common equity value) that the market assigns to one dollar of reported earnings.
-Economic theory suggests that the price paid per dollar of earnings should be higher if the earnings are expected to grow at a faster rate, higher if the company is expected to pay more of its earnings as dividends, and lower if there is more risk associated with the particular company.
+Economic theory suggests that, all else being equal, the price paid per dollar of earnings should be higher if the earnings are expected to grow at a faster rate, higher if the company is expected to pay more of its earnings as dividends, and lower if there is more risk associated with the particular company.
 A regression analysis of the PE ratio could be performed using measures of earnings growth, the payout ratio (how much of the earnings are paid out as dividends) and risk.
 Results of such a regression for the US stock market are available from Professor Aswath Damodaran’s website.
-Based on the most recent results available as of the writing of this chapter in 2016, there is a statistically significant relationship between PE ratios and the variables described.
-In fact, the three variables can explain approximately 40 per cent of the variation in PE ratios in the US equity markets.
+Based on the most recent results available as at the writing of this chapter in 2017, there is a statistically significant relationship between PE ratios and the variables described.

 Having estimated an appropriate regression for the valuation ratio of interest (with the explanatory variables ideally chosen according to economic theory), the values of the explanatory variables for the asset being valued (the earnings growth, payout ratio and risk) can be ‘plugged in’ to output an estimated valuation ratio (and an associated confidence interval) that can then be used to perform the valuation (and quantify the uncertainty inherent in the estimate).
 We do note that while this approach is intuitively appealing, its applicability can be limited by the number of observed valuation ratios for the comparable companies, because coefficients in a regression are estimated less precisely in small samples.
 However, this is nevertheless a tool that can be helpful, even if only to inform how observed differences across assets impact valuation ratios in terms of direction and magnitude.

-Yet another approach to dealing with differences in comparability is to apply an adjustment directly to the valuation resulting from the application of valuation ratios.
-Examples of such adjustments that are sometimes seen in practice are adjustments for marketability, control premiums and minority discounts.
+Another approach to dealing with differences in comparability is to apply an adjustment directly to the valuation resulting from the application of valuation ratios.
+Examples of such adjustments are adjustments for marketability, control premiums or minority discounts.

 Step 7: Understand key sensitivities and compare results to estimates obtained using alternative methodologies, if available

-The final step of the comparables valuation process includes ‘sanity checking’ and understanding the results of the valuation exercise and its potential limitations.
-Key valuation drivers, the comparability of the asset set, as well as reporting a range of possible valuations, when appropriate, have been addressed previously.
+The final step of the comparables valuation process involves ‘sanity checking’ and understanding the results of the valuation exercise and its potential limitations.
+Key valuation drivers, the comparability of the asset set, as well as reporting a range of possible valuations, when appropriate, have already been addressed.

-When the comparables set is relatively small, it may also be worth examining the effect of removing assets from that set on the median multiple.
-With a small number of comparable assets and sufficient variation in multiples, even a relatively small change in the composition of the set can affect the median multiple.
+When the comparables set is relatively small, it may also be worth examining the effect of removing assets from that set on the median multiple because if there is sufficient variation in multiples, even a relatively small change in the composition of the set can affect the median multiple.
 For example, consider the following set of multiples: 4.2, 4.7, 5.0, 7.3 and 7.4.
-Removing the observation with the lowest multiple (4.2) would change the median from 5.0 (the middle value of the original set) to 6.2 (the average of 5.0 and 7.3, the middle two remaining values), which could substantially change the ultimate valuation result.
+Removing the observation with the lowest multiple (4.2) would change the median from 5.0 (the middle value in the original set) to 6.2 (the average of 5.0 and 7.3, the middle two remaining values), which could substantially change the ultimate valuation result.
 Of course, the observed range of multiples may indicate that the comparables were not truly comparable to begin with and that the observed differences need to be controlled for in some fashion.

 Next, if using more than one ratio, the closeness of the valuations implied by the different ratios should be assessed.
 To the extent that the results are not sufficiently close (the exact threshold being circumstance dependent), it is important to understand the reasons for the difference.
 For example, a valuation based on a revenue ratio may be higher than one based on an earnings multiple for a company that has relatively higher costs than companies in its comparable set.